jchristel/SampleCodeRevitBatchProcessor/README.md

 pip install DuHast
 ```

-This is currently still experimental only.
-The sample flows will be upgraded to use this package once its considered stable.
+The sample flows provided in /Sample in this repository use this package.